throttled/throttled/README.md

 # Throttled [![build status](https://secure.travis-ci.org/throttled/throttled.svg)](https://travis-ci.org/throttled/throttled) [![GoDoc](https://godoc.org/gopkg.in/throttled/throttled.v2?status.svg)](https://godoc.org/gopkg.in/throttled/throttled.v2)

-Package throttled implements rate limiting access to resources such as HTTP endpoints.
+Package throttled implements rate limiting using the [generic cell rate algorithm][gcra] to limit access to resources such as HTTP endpoints.

 The 2.0.0 release made some major changes to the throttled API.
 If this change broke your code in problematic ways or you wish a feature